 Jacob and Esau – A New and Merry Comedy or Enterlude.
 Possibly by Nicolas Udall.
 It is full of excellent merry comedy indeed.
 First & Second Look Exploring sessions available in the playlist – or skip to the latest Second Look session.

 Wealth and Health – Virtual Exploring Session video available now.
 The text seems to have started life here, with some changes for later publication to note the queen turnover.

-Jack Juggler by anonymous – printed around 1562.
-Possibly by Nicholas Udall, though opinions vary.
+Jack Juggler – printed around 1562.
+Possibly (probably) by Nicholas Udall, though opinions vary.
 Full cast audio adaptation and !Spoilers! episodes available in the playlist below.
 There’s also a First Look Exploring session here.
 It even has it’s own page, like a grown up play.
 To the Jack Juggler page!